About Dr. Mark Reiner

 He is active in the training of both residents and fellows, and works closely with his partners at Laparoscopic Surgical Center of New York, often operating together to ensure the best possible outcomes for his patients.

-Dr. Reiner works in conjunction with head and neck surgery, spine surgery and gynecological surgery in the more complex and demanding surgical cancer cases.
+Dr. Reiner works in conjunction with head and neck surgery, spine surgery, Urological, and gynecological surgery in the more complex and demanding surgical cancer cases.
 He was given the title of Professor in Obstetrics, Gynecology and Reproductive Science for the recognition of his advancement and help in gynecological oncology, though he is not a gynecologist.
+He was also honored with the title of professor of urology because of his outstanding work in urological oncology.
+He has one of the world largest experiences performing robotic inguinal hernia repairs in conjunction with the Mount Sinai urological teams performance of robotic radical prostatectomy.

 Dr. Reiner was one of the first in the country to perform and develop surgical techniques in minimally invasive surgery (laparoscopy).
 He was the second person credentialed in laparoscopy at the Mount Sinai Hospital, and has helped teach these techniques to other surgeons.
 He has directed numerous educational courses in minimally invasive surgery.
 He was one of the first surgeons in the Northeast to do a laparoscopic colon resection and was instrumental in the development of surgical techniques for the performance of laparoscopic inguinal and incisional (abdominal wall) hernias.